ukiw200/challenges-23-24/security-challenges/03-cyberkillchain/03-01-reconnaissance/description.md

 # Reconnaissance

-Read about the reconnaissance phase of the cyber kill chain.
+Read/Watch about the reconnaissance phase of the cyber kill chain (in the resources mentioned in the previous challenge).
 Can you tell the difference between active and passive reconnaissance?

 #### 1 Active versus Passive Reconnaissance